Tragedy As Young Nigerian Footballer Dies at 23 in England

 • Highgate United Football Club also confirmed the passing of their former player earlier today

-• Fans and football academies in England have pay special tribute to the youngster on their social media pages
+• Fans and football academies in England have paid special tribute to the youngster on their social media pages

-A young Nigerian football player Derrick Ikechukwu, has passed away at the age of 23 on Monday morning, September 23.
+A young Nigerian football player, Derrick Ikechukwu, has passed away at the age of 23 on Monday morning, September 23.
+This follows the July report of the death of Ethan Ade-Oduwale, who passed away at the age of 10.

 Ikechukwu played in various academies across England, where he left fond memories in the hearts of his former teammates and coaches.